KxSystems/docs/docs/ref/key.md

 ## Files in a folder

-Where `x` is a directory handle returns a list of objects in the directory.
+Where `x` is a directory handle returns a list of objects in the directory, sorted ascending.

 ```q
 q)key`:c:/q